 Let me bring your attention to the most complete and comprehensive community-driven spreadsheet for clubs on Golf Clash.

 I didn't create this spreadsheet, and it's being managed by several veteran players over at /r/GolfClash on Reddit and the Playdemic forums.
 Having such a large number of contributors means that it's constantly updated to stay relevant and correct, highlighting the best clubs in the game.

 The spreadsheet can be a little confusing at first, so let's talk about exactly what you're looking at.
 The most important column is the last one, % Perfect Weighted.
-This column identifies the highest and lowest possible value for each stat category then calculates the percentage of how "perfect" that club is.
+This column identifies the highest and lowest possible value for each club stat category, then it calculates the percentage of how "perfect" that club is.
 For example, if a club's highest Power is 240, then that value is 100% perfect.
-If it's lowest Power is 190, then that's 0% perfect.
+If its lowest Power is 190, then that's 0% perfect.
 At 215 Power, it'd be 50% perfect.

 Each page of the spreadsheet shows the clubs with the best possible stats (weighted and overall) in descending order.
 A 100% perfect club has the highest possible stats in every category.